You don't know JavaScript

 __proto__

-The object is inheriting the prototpye as defined in fucntion/class and saving it in __proto__
+The object is inheriting the prototype as defined in function/class and saving it in __proto__.

 function Person(name) {